dronekit/dronekit-python/docs/contributing/contributions_api.rst

 .. code:: bash

     cd dronekit-python
-    python -um tests.sitl
+    nosetests dronekit.test.sitl

-You can choose to test specific files by passing them as arguments:
+You can choose to run a specific tests.
+The example below shows how to run **\dronekit-python\dronekit\test\sitl\test_12.py**.

 .. code:: bash

-    python -um tests.sitl test_1.py test2_.py ...
+    nosetests dronekit.test.sitl.test_12

 Configuring the test environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^